 Overview

-The FLT3 Gene Mutation Test is a specialized genetic test that looks for mutations in the FLT3 (FMS-like Tyrosine Kinase 3) gene.
-This gene plays an important role in the growth and development of blood cells, especially the early-stage cells that are formed inside the bone marrow.
-Mutations in this gene are strongly linked with acute myeloid leukemia (AML), a type of blood cancer.
+The FLT3 Gene Mutation Test is a specialized genetic investigation used to identify changes in the FLT3 (FMS-like Tyrosine Kinase 3) gene.
+This gene plays a key role in the normal growth and development of blood-forming cells, particularly early precursor cells in the bone marrow.
+Certain mutations in the FLT3 gene are strongly associated with acute myeloid leukemia (AML), a rapidly progressing blood cancer.

 Where Is the FLT3 Gene Found in the Body?

 The FLT3 gene is located on chromosome 13q12.
-This gene is mainly active in hematopoietic stem cells, which are found inside the bone marrow.
-These stem cells are responsible for producing all types of blood cells, including:
+It is mainly active in hematopoietic stem cells within the bone marrow.
+These stem cells are responsible for producing all major blood components, including red blood cells, white blood cells, and platelets.

 Main Functions and Importance of the FLT3 Gene

-The FLT3 gene and its protein perform several essential functions:
+The FLT3 gene and its associated protein have several essential roles in normal blood cell development.

 1. Controls Growth of Early Blood Cells